Masterstrap/Masterstrap/README.md

 ## **What Is Masterstrap**

-**Masterstrap is a strictly paid to use software, operated under a commercial model where your subscription directly funds continuous security auditing and high end development.
-Unlike generic free utilities that cost nothing but often compromise your system with unverified background scripts or hidden security risks, Masterstrap delivers a premium, risk free environment.
-By choosing a paid solution, you are investing in absolute data integrity and verified system protection.**
+**Masterstrap is an open source project distributed under a commercial model where we sell the compiled software.
+By making the source code fully public, we ensure absolute transparency and proven security, delivering a premium, risk free environment unlike generic free utilities that often compromise your system with unverified hidden scripts.**

 ---